sagamusix/TBTray/README.md

 -----------------

-TBTray intercepts some window messages sent to Thunderbird, rejecting window minimize and close events and instead hiding the window and creating a tray icon.
+TBTray intercepts some window messages sent to Thunderbird, rejecting window close events and instead minimizing the window, causing Thunderbird to make use of its tray icon.

 To do this, TBTray checks for the presence of the Thunderbird main window, and if it finds the window, injects a library into the Thunderbird process to hook into